OpenGridMap/pgis/way_inference/README.md

 Takes in boundaries to run inferrence on that region of the map.
 Gets clusters of point (discussed [here](#clustering)) and loops over each cluster.
 Each cluster is possibly a powerline.
 For each cluster
 * Start inferrence with a point the cluster.
+How we pick a point to start with is discussed [Here](#choosing-a-point-to-start-with)
-* Fetch the database and choose a possible point.
+* Fetch the database and choose a [possible next point](#choosing-a-possible-next-point).
  * Here we have different options on how to choose a next point.
-Some are even ignored during this process (discussed later in this document).
+Some are even ignored during this process (discussed [here](#choosing-a-possible-next-point)).
 * Once we have gone though all the points, we will save the points as a line into the database.
 * Alternative to the above point, if we encounter a point that meets a polygon (building), we assume its the end of the line and save the line to database.
 We will continue freshly with the remaining point from the cluster as new a new cluster.